johannschopplich/nuxt-api-party/docs/guide/openapi-types.md

 ## Using the Types

-For most usages, no further intervention is needed.
-Nuxt API Party will use the types generated from this config to infer the correct types automatically when `$myApi` and `useMyApiData` is used.
+For most usages, no further intervention is needed. `nuxt-api-party` will use the types generated from this config to infer the correct types automatically when `$myApi` and `useMyApiData` is used.

 However, there may be a few things you may want to do now that you have type information.